Applied Materials revenue jumps as chip gear demand rises

-(Reuters) - Chip-equipment maker Applied Materials Inc (AMAT.O) reported a 39 percent jump in quarterly revenue as higher spending by contract chip manufacturers and memory-chip makers offset muted demand from companies making logic chips.
+Feb 12 (Reuters) - Chip-equipment maker Applied Materials Inc reported a 39 percent jump in quarterly revenue as higher spending by contract chip manufacturers and memory-chip makers offset muted demand from companies making logic chips.

 Net income rose to $253 million, or 21 cents per share, from $34 million, or 3 cents per share.